intuition-dev/mbCLIx/lazyLoading/readme.md

 ### Future of 'import':

-Best practice would be to use an import that works on a CDN, and can delay instantiating a class until requirements are ready.
+A best practice would be to use an import that works on a CDN, and can delay instantiating a class until requirements are ready.
 But that is not how imports work today.
 Fortunately, the spec writers are planing on an improved import spec coming out.
 Once the new spec is set, we can start leveraging that.

-### Can we have today use the future functionality of import?
+### Can we have *today* use the future functionality of import?
 YES!:

 We can today start using CDN loading dependencies, I do in my projects that leverage www.INTUITION.DEV.
 We use a factory pattern, here is how: